Composing dynamic programming tree-decomposition-based algorithms: Introduction

 Coloring problems are special kinds of graph partition problems where the number of transversal edges is not relevant anymore.
 So, in the $\partition(\mathcal{H}_1, \ldots, \mathcal{H}_\ell)$ problem, the task is to determine whether the vertex set of the input graph $G$ can be partitioned into $\ell$ sets $V_1, \ldots, V_\ell$ such that $G[V_i] \in \mathcal{H}_i$ for each $i \in \intv{1,\ell}$.
 The most famous coloring problem is the \textsc{Graph $3$-Colorability} problem corresponding to $\partition(\mathcal{I},\mathcal{I},\mathcal{I})$ where $\mathcal{I}$ is the class of edgeless graphs.
-This problem is one of the first problems proved by Karp to be \textsf{NP}-hard~\cite{Ka1972} and has attracted a lot of attention.
-If \textsc{Graph $3$-Colorability} is the best known, several other graph classes are also under study.
-For instance, in~\cite{YaYu2004,RaSh2013, YuWa2003}, the authors consider the induced matching partition where each vertex set of the partition should induce a graph of maximum degree $1$.
-In~\cite{ChChCh2004}, the authors focus on $\partition(\mathcal{H}_1, \ldots, \mathcal{H}_\ell)$ where $\ell$ is a fixed integer, $\mathcal{H}_1= \ldots = \mathcal{H}_\ell = \mathcal{R}$, and $\mathcal{R}$ is either the class of every tree or the class of every forest.
+This problem is one of the first problems proved to be \textsf{NP}-hard by~\cite{Ka1972} and has attracted a lot of attention.
+While \textsc{Graph $3$-Colorability} is the best known, several other graph classes are also under study.
+For instance, \cite{YaYu2004}, \cite{RaSh2013}, and \cite{YuWa2003} consider the induced matching partition where each vertex set of the partition should induce a graph of maximum degree $1$. \cite{ChChCh2004} focus on $\partition(\mathcal{H}_1, \ldots, \mathcal{H}_\ell)$ where $\ell$ is a fixed integer, $\mathcal{H}_1= \ldots = \mathcal{H}_\ell = \mathcal{R}$, and $\mathcal{R}$ is either the class of every tree or the class of every forest.
 These problems are called \textsc{Tree Arboricity} when $\mathcal{R}$ is the class of every tree and \textsc{Vertex Arboricity} when $\mathcal{R}$ is the class of every forest.
-They provide polynomial time algorithms for block-cactus graph, series-parallel graphs, and cographs.
-In~\cite{YaYu2007}, the authors focus on planar graph of diameter two.
-These problems have in particular applications in bioinformatics for constructing phylogenetic trees~\cite{JaJoKeStWu2018}.
+They provide polynomial time algorithms for block-cactus graph, series-parallel graphs, and cographs. \cite{YaYu2007} focus on planar graphs of diameter two.
+As shown by \cite{JaJoKeStWu2019}, these problems have, in particular, applications in bioinformatics for constructing phylogenetic trees.